-What is granite?
+What is Granite?

 Generally, granite is made up of plutonic rock which is predominantly composed up of 35% Quartz, 45% Feldspar / Potassium and is incredibly dense.
 There are many different quarries on every continent around the world and this gives the variety of colours.
 Much of the granite available today was formed about anywhere from a few million years to over a billion years ago – prior to life on the planet.
 It makes up over 70% of the earth’s crust.
 It typically measures 6 to 6.5 on the Hardness Scale of rock.
 Diamonds measure 10 on the same scale.

-What is marble?
+What is Marble?

 Marble is crystallised limestone, made up primarily of calcium and dolomite.
 It measures 3 on the hardness scale of rock.
-Care needs to be taken with marble benches as they can mark or etch with acids such as lemon juice
+Care needs to be taken with marble benches as they can mark or etch with acids such as lemon juice.

 What is Quartzite?

 Both Granite and Quartzite are very hard, but on the Moh’s Scale of Hardness (with 10 being the hardest), quartzite has the slight edge.
-It measure around 7 – 8 where granite is around 6 to 6.5.
+It measures around 7 – 8 where granite is around 6 to 6.5.
 While quartzite is slightly harder than granite, it’s important to understand that it’s not bullet proof.

 One of the main features that sets quartzite apart from granite is that quartzite slabs are denser.
 This density gives quartzite slabs an unmatched durability when comparing natural stone benchtops to one another.

-What is Quartz (engineerd stone)?
+What is Quartz (engineered stone)?

 Quartz (also known as Engineered stone) is made from 91-95% natural quartz chips and fillers, with a 5-9% resin binder.
 These are combined together and “cast” and then cured to produce sheets of stone.
 Several different trading names are used, and the stone supplier will have detailed specifications of testing.
 The main advantage of engineered stone is that it has a more uniform look, especially in lighter colours and Replica’s of the Marble look are becoming amazingly accurate.